Sasha Gay Smith

 Born and raised in the Caribbean, I always felt different from those around me.
 Different, as though I didn’t quite fit in with my surroundings, as though there was always More!
 More to me, More to what I was used to.
 MORE to what I saw, More to what I knew.
 I craved MORE.
 I distinctively remember at 11 years of age, standing in the school yard, looking up at the older kids thinking, oh how I can’t wait to be grown, to know everything.
 My under developed cognitive abilities, and experiences, thought that with age comes automatic knowledge, life later taught me over and over, just how wrong that concept is.

 Aged 14, I migrated to London to reside with my mother.
 New school and country came with its own set of challenges, isolated by my reluctance to conform to the masses ‘norm’ of how I should look, sound and act.
 I found solace in writing and opted to become my own best friend instead of conforming to what I believed was not for me.
 My ability to dream and believe for better kept me going.
 I could be in the worst of places but in the best of places.
 My belief of how and what I wanted MY life to BE- pulled me up.
 I believed that if I could see it, then I could achieve it.
 I often allowed myself to be carried away, imagining every single detail of my ideal life.
 I thought, surely, if I can imagine it, if it is so real in my mind, surely it can BECOME.
 Not so much confidence in my theory then but more refusing to give in to the alternative – FAILURE!
-LACK!
-LESS!
+Less than my Best!

 I dreamt of one day attending university and to this day, I believe that my belief in it happening has had a lot to do with me achieving that goal.